AmanShukla15/Film-movie-website/README.md

 It is a Fully funtioning movie website with voice command assistance.

-NOTE: use VPN to login
+NOTE:  Use VPN to login

 Features of this website :-
 -Authorization,